 Recipients have significant financial need, are committed to working in public interest law, and add diversity to the entering class.
 Renewable.

 Quinault Allottees: Nelson D. Terry Scholarship

-Awarded to one or two students in each entering class.
 Priority consideration is given to Native American students who are enrolled and involved in their tribal community.
 This scholarship is funded by the Quinault Indian Allottees Association and it is not renewable.

 Fellowships